-The original scoutmaster of Crawley Village Troop is remembered in the name of ‘Stanford’ – our local campsite built on land which was donated to the Scouting Association.
+The original scoutmaster of Crawley Village Troop, Ernest Stanford is remembered in the name of ‘Stanford’ – our local campsite built on land which was donated to the Scouting Association.

 Later, a larger hut previously used by the RAF was erected on the current location in Oak Road, Southgate.
-The eight houses that were there previously were destroyed in WWII by a doodlebug (7 people were killed and 40 wounded) and the land had been left empty ever since.
-Opposite the houses was a joinery company that was making items for the war department so perhaps the Germans were aiming for that.
+The eight houses that were there previously, along with some in West Street were destroyed in WWII by a V1 doodlebug that struck on 10th July 1944 Seven people (all women) were killed and 40 others were wounded in the blast and the land had been left empty ever since.

 The move to Oak Road and the larger hut coincided with a merger with 3rd Crawley Scout Group, whose GSL (Mr Burke) was in charge of erecting the hut.